arfro/arfro.com/_posts/2019-05-18-data-structure-manipulation-is-kinda-big-deal.markdown

 ## Final note
 Of course you can use for loops and imperative ways if you wish for solving all of above problems too.
 I will never ever encourage this though.
 With incredibly powerful Collections API that Scala offers it would be like hooking up a snow plougher to a Ferrari.
-Myself, I don't think I used a for loop once since that first code review I mentioned - I want to make the most of Scala and I like how clean the code looks and how expressive you can get.
-So I am officially freed from `i = 0`s, `i > 0`'s and `i++`'s!
+Myself, I want to make the most of Scala and I like how clean the code looks and how expressive you can get.
+How satisfying to have those one liner solutions...